 - Shoes – It’s got to be a good old-fashioned pair of oxfords that are preferably brown with a slightly weathered look.

 Perfect for – A night at the theater, fine dining

-And for those very special dates, there’s the formal look.
-There aren’t many that will take this option on a firstdate, but to those brave few, I tip my hat.
+And for those very special dates, there’s a formal look.
+There aren’t many that will take this option on a first date, but to those brave few, I tip my hat.

 When choosing formal wear, it’s worth investing (should your budget allow) in a custom made suit.
 Not only will it look the part but it should last you a lifetime.

 - Suit – Everyone is wearing navy these days and with good reason.
-It’s the color that goes with everything, and as an added bonus you can use the jacket as a blazer for that smart casual look.
+It’s the color that goes with everything, and as a bonus, you can use the jacket as a blazer for that smart casual look.

 - Shirt – Again it’s best to stick to a plain color and keep your look simple.
 Lighter colors are the obvious choice to go with your navy suit, and white is the best of the bunch.

 - Tie – Forget the usual suspects and go for a slim black Yes, you may remember that navy and black cannot go together, but this is a style myth that you are about to bust again.

 - Shoes – Black oxfords.
 Yes, you read that right, you are going to wear black shoes with a navy suit.
 A black shoe brings your suit to a level of formality fit for a theater or the most exclusive of restaurants, and that black-tie finishes off the look perfectly.